Churchill's studio at Chartwell

 Indeed it was only in later life, at the age of 41, that Winston begun to pick up the paintbrush at all.
 It was his sister-in-law, Goonie, that first encouraged him to try painting and it soon became an engrossing occupation that would remain with him for the rest of his active life.

-Discover more about Churchill's love of painting as you tour the studio, or maybe join one of our talks which are listed below.
+Discover more about Churchill's love of painting as you tour the studio, or maybe join one of our talks throughout the day.

-The studio is open freeflow between 12:00-16:00.
-It is teeming with Churchill canvasses, most unframed and in various stages of completion.
+The studio is teeming with Churchill canvasses, most unframed and in various stages of completion.

 The studio was built as a space for Churchill to paint without interruption but was also a blessing for Clementine Churchill as it stopped her husband dropping paint on the carpets in the house.